wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 To have a widget that only contains buttons (no image or profile text) use the following code:<br>
 [vCitaContact type=widget height=110]<br>
 <br>
 NOTE: if you are integrating the contact form as a sidebar widget, you should use the "Text" widget and put use codes above.
 Do not use the vCita widget.
 <br>

-= Does the contact form available in other languages?= You can add any text you want to our contact form, making our contact form **available in any language**!<BR>
+= Does the contact form available in other languages? = You can add any text you want to our contact form, making our contact form **available in any language**!<BR>

 = How do I manually change the size of the contact form widget? =

-You can add a resized widget using the HTML code:
-If vCita contact form widget is already installed, please remove the current vCita contact form widget form your WP sidebar<BR>
+You can add a resized widget using the HTML code: If vCita contact form widget is already installed, please remove the current vCita contact form widget form your WP sidebar<BR>
 On your WordPress admin panel, click on "Appearance" menu and select Widgets.<BR> Drag vCita Widget from Main Sidebar menu to Available Widgets section on the left.
 (This may disconnect your vCita account from the contact form plugin) <BR>
 Reconnect your account to vCita contact from plugin - Click on Plugins menu and select vCita Contact Form <BR>
 Enter the email address for your vCita account, click on "Already have a vCita account?" and click Connect.<BR> Back on your vCita account at https://www.vcita.com/get_widget?widget=widget Please resize the contact form widget on "Widget Preview" section and click on "Update changes". <BR>
 Click on Install New Widget (a new window should pop up), Select "Other Websites" (don't select Wordpress) and copy the code on the right. <BR>
 Back on your WP account, install and activate HTML JavaScript Adder plugin - http://www.vcita.com/get_widget?widget=widget <BR>
 Add the HTML JavaScript Adder widget to your right sidebar - On your WP admin panel, click on Appearance menu and select Widgets. <BR>
 Drag HTML JavaScript Adder widget to your right sidebar and paste the contact from widget's HTML code (copied on the previous step).
 Click Save. <BR>

 = How to manually add vCita -> I can't install vCita - how do I manually install vCita plugin ? =

 1. Click on the red "Download Version x.x" button on the right side of this page.
 2. After the download has finished, extract the files.